 United Church of God-AIA

 Should you be wary of United Church of God?
-Are they an authoritarian, high demand group?
-Do they use mind control?
+Are they an authoritarian, high demand group that uses methods of mind control?
 Where does their belief system really originate from?

 (Includes UPDATE at end on UCG's 2010 splinter, "Church of God, a Worldwide Association.")

 NOTE: If you were formerly in Worldwide Church of God, we recommended that you read the Outsider's Inside Update™ Newsletters and An Open Letter to Our Acquaintances in Worldwide Church of God.

 United Church of God, An International Association, is one of the major breakoffs from the Worldwide Church of God.
 It was founded in 1995, within six weeks of the WCG changes, by Bob Dick and David Hulme in Arcadia, CA. In December 2007 UCG-AIA announced that their headquarters in Cincinnati, Ohio would be moved to property near the town of Denton, Texas that they purchased for $1.6 million dollars.1 Clyde Kilough (former Ambassador College graduate) was the new President of UCG in 2009; however, in April 2010 he was asked by the UCG Council to resign and Roy Holladay became the acting President.
 Then in June 2010 Dennis Luker (former minister in WCG) became the new president.
 (UPDATE: Dennis Luker died March 14, 2013 of cancer and Victor Kubik is the new President.)